 In the last section of this Essay, I will attempt to apply my friendly amendment to liberal legalism to the current debates swirling around the problem and promise of same-sex marriage.
 I will argue, in brief, that the more or less standard liberal arguments for gay marriage are flawed in the ways described above.

 25 Fla.
 St. U. L. Rev. 705 (1998)

 Scholarly Commons Citation

 West, Robin, "Universalism, Liberal Theory, and the Problem of Gay Marriage" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 661.
+661.